FluxAeros/uvu-cs2450-eteam/README.txt

 3. Load Your Program File:
 Once UVSim opens, click on the "Select file" button.
 Navigate through the file dialog to find and select the program file you prepared in step 1.
+Note: UVSim can edit and run multiple program files simultaneously.

 4. Execute the Program:
 Click the "Run" button to start the simulation.
 UVSim will process the file and display output information within its window.

 5. Input Codes as Prompted:
 If UVSim requires additional input during execution, enter the codes when prompted.
-Inputs should be in the format of +0000 for positive numbers or -0000 for negative numbers, where 0000 represents your numeric value.
+Inputs should be in the format of +000000 for positive numbers or -000000 for negative numbers, where 000000 represents your numeric value.

-6. Completion and Restart:
-After the program finishes execution, UVSim will be ready for another run.
-You can choose to load another file and repeat the process as desired.

 ---Additional Features---
 1. Viewing/Editing Files: